If you’re wondering how hard it is to fly a helicopter, you may be surprised to know that it isn’t actually that hard.

 This is largely due to the unique characteristic of how a helicopter is able to hover, which makes the aircraft unstable.

 Additionally, the fact that the helicopter rotor is horizontal, and the rotor has long blades that apply a lot of torque to the fuselage, both make flying a helicopter more challenging than flying a plane.

 Anyone Can Learn How to Fly a Helicopter

 Anyone who is willing to put the time and effort in can learn how to fly a helicopter.

 Flying a helicopter isn’t reserved for exceptionally coordinated or smart people, the average person can learn to fly a helicopter just fine.

 However, in order to be eligible for a pilot license, you must be able to pass a medical exam that is administered by an FAA medical examiner.

 This person will test your vision, hearing, ENT, pulse, blood pressure, and see if you suffer from any disqualifying conditions.

 In other words, provided you’re in good health, are willing to put in the effort, and have the funds and time to learn, you can learn how to fly a helicopter.

-How Long Does It Take to Learn to Fly a Helicopter?
+How Long It Takes to Learn to Fly a Helicopter

 To be eligible for a PPL, a pilot must have logged 30 hours of “dual” flight instruction and 10 hours of “solo” flight; 3 hours of dual cross-country flight training; 3 hours of dual nighttime flying; one 75 nautical-mile cross-country Solo flight with one 25 nautical-mile “leg”; at least 3 hours of Cross-Country Solo flight; and 3 Solo Take-offs and Landings at an Airport with an Operating Control Tower.